Tournament Registration Software

 Reuse the same public signup flow across your ongoing event schedule.

-First-party workflow proof: Chess67 registration connects public tournament pages, sections, checkout, custom questions, child profiles, check-in, team selections, and event notifications.
+Built-in workflows: Chess67 registration connects public tournament pages, sections, checkout, custom questions, child profiles, check-in, team selections, and event notifications.

 Registration Workflow

-Registration before tournament operations
+Chess tournament registration before tournament operations

 Public event page